 Whiplash, sometimes referred to as neck sprain, is a neck injury caused by a sudden jolt or movement of the head backward and then suddenly forward, moving neck muscles beyond their normal range of motion, causing damage to muscles, tendons, nerves, and ligaments.

 Many patients with neck trauma complain of not only neck pain, but headaches, nausea. dizziness after laying for a long period of time, pain behind the eyes, pain between shoulder blades, pain in the jaw, pain in the low back, and/or tension in upper Trapezius muscles.
 Sternocleidomastoid pain is very common.

-Because there are so many muscles, tendons and ligaments that can be affected by sudden trauma to the neck area, symptoms often vary from one person to the next.
+Because there are so many muscles, tendons and ligaments that can be affected by sudden trauma to the neck, symptoms often vary from one person to the next.

 Unfortunately, patients also have a hard time sleeping with neck sprain, as well as irritability, fatigue, and irregular thinking and concentration patterns.

 Other patients may experience numbness or pain in the arms or legs, muscle spasms, depression, anxiety, and/or post traumatic stress issues.

 Years ago, patients were given a neck brace to wear when any neck injury occured.
 Today most physicians will recommend early stretching and massage therapy soon after the incident.